 The calculation of a density of states (DOS) is based on the presence of a self-consistent density in the working directory.
-With this starting point a single modification of the Fleur input file then activates the DOS generation in the next Fleur run.
+With this starting point two main adaptions have to be performed in the Fleur input file.

 output/@dos has to be set to T.